 "There's just a scale difference in terms of industry knowledge and industry insight that goes into these things," Thomspon observed.

-The BBFC has claimed the symbols used by PEGI aren't meaningful enough, but Thompson reckons they help consumers to quickly ascertain which age groups games are suitable for.
-The key, he argues, is for the industry and Government to educate
+has claimed the symbols used by PEGI aren't meaningful enough, but Thompson reckons they help consumers to quickly ascertain which age groups games are suitable for.
+The key, he argues, is for the industry and Government to educate parents about ratings.

 To read the full interview with Thompson, visit GamesIndustry.biz - where freshly squeezed information and organically grown fact are whisked up in the blender of truth to produce piping hot news soup.

 Julian Brazier has failed in his bid to increase censorship of video games and films containing extreme violence.

 Julian Brazier's plan would have allowed more appeals against BBFC rulings.
 He argued standards had been "watered down"